-This section is fully dedicated to the Workflow Engine and Workflow Server scalability and deployment.
+This section is fully dedicated to the Workflow Engine scalability and deployment.

-- By default, Workflow Engine and Workflow Server operates in the single-server mode, when it is highly recommended that a single Workflow Engine or Workflow Server instance is connected to a single database.
+- Workflow Engine operates in the single-server mode by default, when it is highly recommended that a single Workflow Engine instance is connected to a single database.
 Therefore, this mode is not suitable for horizontal scaling.
 The multi-server mode is the solution.

 - If a server or all of the servers fail during the operation, all of them or part of them stop, then the data of the active processes launched during the shutdown must be restored.
 The recovery procedure that can be customized is used for that.
-But, even without customization, one working server is enough to get everything back nice and smoothly.
+But, even without customization, one working server is enough to get everything working properly.
 If you are using the single server, just restart it to recover.

-- Moreover, out-of-the-box Workflow Engine and Workflow Server support multi-tenant applications.
+- Moreover, out-of-the-box Workflow Engine supports multi-tenant applications.